ArcticSnowman/oci-utils/README.md

 - oci-list-oke-node-pools: List node pools in OKE clusters.
 - oci-list-oke-nodes: List nodes in OKE clusters.
 - oci-list-subnets: List subnets in your OCI tenancy.
+- oci-recycle-node-pool: Recycle nodes in an OKE node pool.

 ## Prerequisites